jnozzi/cocoadev.com/markdown/OmniNetworkingServerProblem.md

 I've been trying to set up a simple server app to better my knowledge of networking.
 After trying to work directly with BSD sockets I opted for a more Cocoa-like approach.
-General/OMniNetworking seemed to be just the thing for me so I installed all of the necessary frameworks and tried a simple little program.
+OMniNetworking seemed to be just the thing for me so I installed all of the necessary frameworks and tried a simple little program.
 That worked like a charm so I decided to try something a bit more complex.
 My idea was to have a server that would accept connections, write them a little welcome message, add them to an array, then loop through the array to read from each connection.
 Anything that was recieved from the connection would be echoed back to the same connection.
 If the connection sent the string "quit" it would shut down the server.

 This is the code I used:

 #import <Foundation/Foundation.h>
-#import <General/OmniNetworking/General/OmniNetworking.h>
+#import <OmniNetworking/OmniNetworking.h>

 #define PORT 4000

 int main (int argc, const char * argv[]) {
-    General/NSAutoreleasePool * pool = General/[[NSAutoreleasePool alloc] init];
+    NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];

-	General/ONTCPSocket *listenSocket = General/[ONTCPSocket tcpSocket];
+	ONTCPSocket *listenSocket = [ONTCPSocket tcpSocket];
 	BOOL running = TRUE;

-	General/NSMutableArray *connectArray = General/[[NSMutableArray alloc] init];
+	NSMutableArray *connectArray = [[NSMutableArray alloc] init];

 	[listenSocket startListeningOnLocalPort:PORT allowingAddressReuse:YES];

 	while(running) {
-		General/NSAutoreleasePool *arp = General/[[NSAutoreleasePool alloc] init];
+		NSAutoreleasePool *arp = [[NSAutoreleasePool alloc] init];

-		General/ONTCPSocket *connectSocket = [listenSocket acceptConnectionOnNewSocket];
+		ONTCPSocket *connectSocket = [listenSocket acceptConnectionOnNewSocket];
 		[connectSocket setNonBlocking:YES];

 		if ([connectSocket isConnected]) {
-			// Someone has connected to the server General/NSLog(@"connectSocket is connected\n");
+			// Someone has connected to the server NSLog(@"connectSocket is connected\n");
-			General/ONSocketStream *socketStream = General/[ONSocketStream streamWithSocket:connectSocket];
+			ONSocketStream *socketStream = [ONSocketStream streamWithSocket:connectSocket];
 			[socketStream writeString:@"Welcome!\n"];
 			[connectArray addObject:connectSocket];
 		}

-		General/NSEnumerator *connectEnum = [connectArray objectEnumerator];
+		NSEnumerator *connectEnum = [connectArray objectEnumerator];
-		General/ONTCPSocket *enumSocket;
+		ONTCPSocket *enumSocket;

 		while (enumSocket = [connectEnum nextObject]) {
 			/* code to act on each element as it is returned */ if([enumSocket isConnected]) {
-				General/NSLog(@"Connected\n");
+				NSLog(@"Connected\n");
-				General/ONSocketStream *enumStream = General/[ONSocketStream streamWithSocket:enumSocket];
+				ONSocketStream *enumStream = [ONSocketStream streamWithSocket:enumSocket];
-				General/NSString *sockReadString = [enumStream readString];
+				NSString *sockReadString = [enumStream readString];
-				if ([sockReadString caseInsensitiveCompare:@"quit"] == General/NSOrderedSame) {
+				if ([sockReadString caseInsensitiveCompare:@"quit"] == NSOrderedSame) {
 					running = FALSE;
 				} else {
 					[enumStream writeString:sockReadString];
 				}
 			} else {
-				General/NSLog(@"Not connected\n");
+				NSLog(@"Not connected\n");
 				[enumSocket abortSocket];
 			}
 		}